Jettence

 There are some social dance styles where it has become the norm to dance 3-5 songs with one person and then switch.
 However I have seen this cause problems in communities, eg dancers having to wait a long time to get dances if the follow-lead balance isn’t great.
 It’s also not very family-friendly to dance many songs in a row with a stranger.

-7. Followers Have Space to Express Themselves
+7. Followers Have Space to Express Themselves in Salsa

 I have often heard women (who are usually in the follower role) say that they wish they had more room to express themselves in the dance, since in social dance, it’s traditionally the leader who chooses the moves.
 There are many ways that followers are nowadays trying to solve this issue, either by adding different types of styling, backleading or straight up learning the leader role.